featherweight-design/collect-directory-names-by-file-glob/README.md

 # Collect Directory Names by File

-This was created as a solution for the Featherweight Design Component Library to dynamically find all component test suites based on existing '\*.spec.ts' files.
+This was created as a solution for the Featherweight Design Component Library to dynamically find all component test suites based on existing `\*.spec.ts` files.
 Cypress tests in the library are parallelized through a GH Action matrix strategy.
-This required maintaining an array of test suites (e.g. ['Button', 'Checkbox']) for two different GH workflows which was tedious and prone to error.
+This required maintaining an array of test suites (e.g. `['Button', 'Checkbox']`) for two different GH workflows which was tedious and prone to error.

 This GH action allows us to pass a target directory and file glob to dynamically determine which tests suites we should run, automatically detecting when test suites are removed or added.